KasLas/ui-task/README.md

 5. IN the project folder open a new linux terminal and run the following `bun install` to install all the project dependencies.
 6. run `bun run dev` to launch the project

+## FOR LINUX AND MAC USERS

-- this project is run by `Bun`.
+1. this project is run by `Bun`.
-- To run this project locally follow the [instructions here](https://bun.sh/docs/installation)
+2. To run this project locally follow the [instructions here](https://bun.sh/docs/installation)
-- CD in to the project folder and run `bun install` and `bun run dev`
+3. CD in to the project folder and run `bun install` and `bun run dev`

 # Project description